-The most important sign of iron deficiency is anemia.
-However, this problem has more consequences that are worth knowing.
+The most important sign of iron deficiency is anemia according to this study by Hospital Ramón y Cajal in Madrid, although this problem has more consequences that are worth knowing.

 Iron deficiency is a global problem

 Millions of people suffer from this nutrient deficiency in both developed and undeveloped countries due to inefficient consumption.

 No one should ignore iron deficiency, because it has harmful consequences for our health.

 Characteristics of iron

 Among its many functions, iron allows hemoglobin to function correctly and provide oxygen to all cells.